Toby Price: 2012

 Price took first place Pro Class Melbourne Enduro-X and won the Finke Desert Race and Hattah Desert Race He also won AORC, the first time it had been won from the E3 class, winning eight of the ten rounds, and finishing second in the other two.

-He was selected for the Australian team to compete in the 2012 International Six Days Enduro competition in Germany from 24 to 29 September, leading the Australian team to second place in the world.
+Price was selected for the Australian team to compete in the 2012 International Six Days Enduro competition in Germany from 24 to 29 September, leading the Australian team to second place in the world.
 After the first couple of days, Price was leading the E3 class and was fifth overall, despite a bent front wheel from the first day.
 Near the halfway mark of the event, he suffered broken ribs in an incident.
 He continued despite the injuries, finishing second in the E3 class and tenth overall.

 Two weeks after returning from the ISDE, Price won the E3 class in the A4DE, coming second overall, still riding with broken ribs.